2025 Winter Zoom Series: Bringing Pinewoods History to Life

 PCI’s tree logo, drawn in 1975 by Frank Edwards for the first Pinewoods Post.

-With early board members and Bill Abbott,
+With original board members and Bill Abbott,

-attorney for the Conants and PCI
+attorney for the Conants and PCI.
+Moderated by Gillian Stewart

 Jeff Warner and Genny Shimer, members of the first PCI Board, in Ampleforth c.
 1972.
 Photo credit: Suzanne Szasz